device42/device42-docs/docs/administration/how-to-submit-feedback.md

+---
-## How to submit feedback for Device42 Documentation
+title: "How to submit feedback for Device42 Documentation"
+sidebar_position: 100
+---

 At Device42 we strive for accurate, clear and informative documentation.
 If you encounter issues with the content or functionality of our documentation, please let us know.
 Your feedback ensures that our documentation remains a reliable resource.